-Growing up in South-East London, Sharon-Ann attended John Stainer Primary School, Catford County Secondary School for girls, South East London College, Croydon College and finally Bromley College of Technology, where she studied for an AAT Degree in finance.
+Growing up in South-East London, Sharon-Ann attended John Stainer Primary School, Catford County Secondary School for girls, South East London College, Croydon College and finally Bromley College of Technology, where she studied for an AAT Degree in accountancy.

 She began her career as an Accounts/Payroll Clerk.
-Over the years as Sharon-Ann became more established in her career, she mainly worked in City and the West End of London with various positions such as Accounts Manager, Accounts Supervisor and Business Office Manager.
+Over the years as Sharon-Ann became more established in her career, she mainly worked in the City and the West End of London with various positions such as Accounts Manager, Accounts Supervisor and Business Office Manager.

 Fighter and writer